Sidni Hoxha

 Sidni Hoxha (born 6 January 1992, in Shkoder) is an Albanian swimmer who participated for the first time in the 2008 Olympic Games in the 50 m freestyle at the age of 16 years.
-Hoxha swam for Old Dominion University in Virginia.
+Hoxha swam for Old Dominion University in Virginia, while studying civil engineering.
 He swam for the Albanian swim club Tirana Defina Sport (TDS), which was initially coached by Dashamir Bregu and later by his father Shpetim Hoxha and Agron Cukja.
+His grandfather Ismet Hoxha played football for Albania.

 Championship participation

-2008 Olympics
+2008

-In Beijing, Hoxha won the second place in his heat (preliminary race) with a time of 24.56 seconds, but did not reach the semifinal with this result, finishing with the 64th-fastest time in the event.
+At the Beijing Olympics, Hoxha won the second place in his heat (preliminary race) with a time of 24.56 seconds, but did not reach the semifinal with this result, finishing with the 64th-fastest time in the event.

+At the 2008 World Short Course Championships, Hoxha was part of the Albanian team that set a new national record in the men's 100 m freestyle relay.

-2009 European Championships
+2009

 At the European Swimming Championships Short Course in Istanbul 2009, he swam a 22.49 in his 50 m freestyle and mid 50.07 seconds in his 100 m freestyle.

-2009 World Aquatics Championships

 Hoxha participated in the 2009 world swimming championships in Rome and swam more than four events in the international swim meet.